Ultrasound Student Assessment (USA)

 - If you do not know your GPA, maximum GPA possible, rank in College, or how many students were in your class, click “enter” and N/A will be entered on the line(s).

-- Applicants may take the test only once, therefore concentrate, analyze and carefully select your answer choices.
+- Applicants may take the test only once prior to submitting the sonography program application, therefore concentrate, analyze and carefully select your answer choices.
+Re-applicants should visit the FAQ page for more information on this policy.

 - Applicants will not receive their scores upon completion of the USA.
 Scores will be uploaded to the ACC Sonography Programs account.
 Please do not contact Pegasus Lectures for scores.
 To request a review of your score for this assessment, you must email the sonography program at email@example.com.